Difficulties Locums Face - Updated July the 30th, 2021

 No one likes breaks in routine.
 This goes double for staff and triple for clients.
 Remember, locums often backed away from permanent positions to avoid staff drama.
 If they encounter constant resistance, they won’t return to assist you in the future.

 Explain the locuming process to your staff ahead of time.
 Technicians need to understand locums may use different therapeutic measures, suture techniques, or even antibiotic choices from the “norm.”
 Rather than viewing this as an intrusion, explain it as a chance to learn a fresh perspective.
 Locums gain knowledge with every clinic they visit, and they’re not shy about sharing that information.
-Your staff can embrace this opportunity, with the proper preparation.
+Your staff can embrace this opportunity and benefit from it with the proper preparation.

 Never use the terms “locum” or “relief” when speaking with clients.
-It creates nerves.
+It makes them nervous.
 Instead, prompt receptionists to use your locum’s name.
-“Dr. Jones is an associate of Dr. Frank, and she’s wonderful with cats,” comes off much better than “You’re seeing our relief vet today.”
+“Dr. Jones is an associate of Dr. Frank, and she’s wonderful with cats,” comes off much better than “you’re seeing our relief vet today.”
 Form a connection for your locum to work with.
 Your practice will retain scheduled appointments, ensuring continued revenue during your permanent doctor’s needed retreat.

 Locums are far from the enemy.
 They provide a vital service to the veterinary industry.
 With overwhelming numbers of stress, mental collapse, and suicide, relief vets allow staff to step away, breathe, and rejuvenate their love for their profession.